JoomGalleryfriends/JoomGallery/README.md

 | Language Manager | Setting up, structuring and managing the language files for frontend and backend. |
 | Documentation | Writing instructions for the support section of the website. |
 | Testing | Testing the new code before merging them into the main project. |

+## Testing
+1. Open the Pull request you want to test
+2. Change to the branch where the code of the PR is coming from
+3. Button "Code"->"Download ZIP"
+4. Install the zip file in your Joomla
+5. Perform tests where the Pull request changes anything
+6. If you find a bug or unexpected behaviour, post a comment in the pull request with the following content:

+#### Steps to reproduce the issue
+List the steps to perfom in order to reproduce the issue you found
+#### Expected result
+What yould you have expected to happen?
+#### Actual result
+What did really happen?
+#### System information
+- PHP-Version
+- Database type and version
+- (ImageMagick version)
+#### Additional comments
+Anything else that you think is important for the developer to fix the issue